laravel/docs/helpers.md

     $array = array_prepend($array, 'zero');

     // $array: ['zero', 'one', 'two', 'three', 'four']

-In addition to the value, you may also specify the key to use:
+If needed, you may specify the key that should be used for the value:

     $array = ['price' => 100];

     $array = array_prepend($array, 'Desk', 'name');

     // $array: ['name' => 'Desk', 'price' => 100]

 <a name="method-array-pull"></a>